bionic-gpt/bionic-gpt/website/content/docs/production/k8-setup.md

 So I usually have a git repository for managing all the infrastructure I need for multiple projects.

-Then for each application I setup a kubernetes namespace and I give the application what it needs via secrets.
+Then for each application I setup a Kubernetes namespace and I give the application what it needs via secrets.

 The application then has a `Pulumi.yaml` in it's own github repository which deploys what it needs and pulls in the secrets.